Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/pyb.rst

 .. function:: hard_reset()

-   Resets the OpenMV Cam in a manner similar to pushing the external RESET button.
+   Resets the pyboard in a manner similar to pushing the external RESET button.

 .. function:: bootloader()